castorini/anserini/docs/regressions/regressions-dl19-passage.openai-ada2.flat-int8.cached.md

 The path `/path/to/msmarco-passage.openai-ada2/` should point to the corpus downloaded above.
 Upon completion, we should have an index with 8,841,823 documents.

-Note that here we are explicitly using Lucene's `NoMergePolicy` merge policy, which suppresses any merging of index segments.
-This is because merging index segments is a costly operation and not worthwhile given our query set.
-Furthermore, we are using Lucene's [Automatic Byte Quantization](https://www.elastic.co/search-labs/blog/articles/scalar-quantization-in-lucene) feature, which increase the on-disk footprint of the indexes since we're storing both the int8 quantized vectors and the float32 vectors, but only the int8 quantized vectors need to be loaded into memory.
-See [issue #2292](https://github.com/castorini/anserini/issues/2292) for some experiments reporting the performance impact.

 ## Retrieval

 Topics and qrels are stored [here](https://github.com/castorini/anserini-tools/tree/master/topics-and-qrels), which is linked to the Anserini repo as a submodule.